 25. It’s a bit of a hike to the Crayola Experience in Easton, Pennsylvania, but you can easily spend half a day here and then explore the super cute town with its shops and eateries.

 26. Zoom down the water slides at these cavernous indoor water parks, offering all-season, all-ages play.

 27. Test out dozens of climbing challenges at the Palisades Climb Adventure inside the Palisades Center mall.
 A separate Sky Tykes course is geared toward kids under 48 inches.

 28. Don your best fairy or knight gear to take in the New York Renaissance Faire (August 5-October 1 on weekends) with jousting, crafts, and more performances in New York’s Sterling Forest.

 29. Speaking of fairs, try the Dutchess County Fair in Rhinebeck (August 22-August 27) with rides, games, food, and animals.
 It’s reportedly the second largest county fair in the state.

 30. Canoe, kayak, row, or paddle along Westchester’s waterways, or in the Hamptons.

 Top photo: Greenburgh Nature Center offers nature trails and a petting zoo, but also a fun nature playground.
-Photo by Rose Gordon Sala.
+Photo by the author except where noted.